top of page

 (Source: National Center for Fatality Review & Prevention)

-FIMR teams review the circumstances surrounding the lives and deaths of these mothers and infants, as well as those who are never born (fetal deaths), and then provide these findings to community action teams (CAT), who then work to produce creative ideas to help improve birth outcomes and reduce infant mortality rates.
-Research shows FIMR is an effective perinatal systems intervention as it examines infant mortality in the large context of social, economic and systems factors.
+The Community Review Team (CRT) reviews the circumstances surrounding the lives and deaths of these mothers and infants, as well as those who are never born (fetal detahs), and then provides these findings and recommendations to the community action team (CAT), who then works to produce creative ideas to help improve birth outcomes and reduce infant mortality rates.
+Research shows FIMR is an effective perinatal systems intervention as it examines infant mortality in the large context of social, economic, and systems factors.

 Of note is that all data is de-identified throughout the FIMR process.
 Names and identifying personal information are removed as FIMR is not about assigning blame.
 Rather, it is an examination of circumstances surrounding the death to identify system gaps.
 Case abstractions are made from available records: obstetrics, hospital, emergency medical services, child protective services, coroner, police, and more.